 The opening scene with Frank being the getaway driver for a quartet of bank robbers—only that Frank informs them the deal was for three passengers and refuses to even start the car until the ringleader shoots the extra and they dump his body.
-What follows is a high intensity chase that makes it apparent that the hapless robbers are getting much more than they bargained for, to the point that one of them even becomes carsick (Frank at least rolls the window down for him but almost traps his face in the door when rolling it back up and resuming the chase.).
+What follows is a high intensity chase that makes it apparent that the hapless robbers are getting much more than they bargained for, to the point that one of them even becomes carsick (Frank at least rolls the window down for him, but almost traps his face in the door when rolling it back up).
 The entire time, Frank is completely unphased and even turns down a bribe to drive them to the neighboring city, irritating the ringleader to no end with his sticking to his own rules.

 Frank's response to seeing his Lai once more Bound and Gagged in his car is to abandon her (still tied to a roller chair) in the middle of the road.
 When he changes his mind, he dumps her in the trunk.
 Still gagged and tied to her roller chair.